One day, my wife Hope was a hard working home school mom without a personal goal.

 Hope’s physical transformation and success on stage was supported by three basic principles that she fully embraced.
 In fact, every daily action she took along the way was a direct result of the following three essentials.

 At age 41, Hope was aware of the fact that she lived for others.
 She is a dedicated wife, mom to our six kids, and home schools our youngest.
-Additionally, she runs the business side of the iNLP Center and is the art director for our newspaper, Healthy Times.
+Additionally, she runs the business side of the iNLP Center.

 Over the years as I’ve asked about her personal goals, she’s always said, “No time for that.”